Table of contents

-In the Philippines, the regular hours of work for any employee are 8 hours per day, five days a week.
+In the Philippines, the regular hours, according to the Philippines labor laws, of work for any employee are 8 hours per day, five days a week.
 Another solution for an employer is to follow the principle of 40 hours per week.

-Each employee also has the right for an hour of a non-compensable meal break during every workday which the 8-hour workday does not include.
+Each employee also has the right to an hour of a non-compensable meal break during every workday which the 8-hour workday does not include.